 Abou El Sid

 Dark and moody, Zamalek’s own Abou El Sid is a portal back to a glamourous past.
 With a large menu of traditional Egyptian fare, this celebrated restaurant bustles with life.
-Featuring ambient 1940s style art decor, your mind will be blown by the range of delectable options, ranging from pigeon to tahina and Om Ali.
+Featuring ambient 1940’s style art decor, they blow your mind with their range of delectable options, ranging from pigeon to tahina and Om Ali.

 Naguib Mahfouz Cafe

-With traditional Arab decor, the atmosphere at Naguib Mahfouz Cafe is like no other, making it a necessary stop, even if you have only a few days in Cairo.
+With traditional Arab decor, the atmosphere at Naguib Mahfouz Cafe is like no other, making it a necessary stop, even if you have only 2 days in Cairo.
 Or take our 2 day Cairo tour to speed up your travels!
 Named after the first Arabic writer to win the Nobel Prize in Literature, it’s nestled in the famous bazaar, Khan el-Khalili.
 Both locals and tourists flock here for a cup of Cairo’s finest coffee, shisha, and traditional Arab dishes like moussaka and feeter.
 True to the elegance of Egyptian culture, the food is served on classic golden plates, while the staff dress in traditional vests and fez hats.
 It’s not only one of the best restaurants in Cairo, but has the best ambiance too.

 Take a trip to the sensual Taboula in Downtown Cairo, featuring a delectable menu of flavorsome Lebanese delights.
 Offering up a large selection of vegetarian fare, the menu features classics like muhammara, hummus and fettah.
 The atmosphere is warm and elegant, making it the perfect place to wind down after a busy day.

 In the mood for something more decadent?
 One of the most popular dishes in Egypt for special occasions is stuffed pigeon, better known as haram mahsi.
-It’s made best at Farahat, legendary for the delicacy itself.
+It’s best at Farahat, legendary for the delicacy itself.
 The pigeons are marinated and stuffed with a blend of rice, wheat, cumin, nuts, and onion, then grilled over charcoal, making it a meal to remember.
 For similar fare, try our 4 day Sinai camel riding tour, where you’ll feast on traditional Bedouin food under the stars.